|Faculty:||Faculty of Society and Design|

 This challenging and team-oriented subject offers you the opportunity to apply all the theoretical knowledge, research skills, interpersonal and group skills, and creative problem-solving abilities that you have been developing throughout your public relations studies.
 Successful students will be able to demonstrate the ability to: Critically analyse, assess and appraise real public relations campaigns; research and analyse a client organisation, its environment, publics, and products/services to address public relations needs and opportunities; and work within the client's real-world limitations to create, produce and pitch a comprehensive public relations campaign.

-1. Appreciate the role of public relations within the context of contemporary strategic business management;
+- Evaluate and articulate the strategic and ethical role of public relations in the context of contemporary business management.

-2. Apply theoretical knowledge¿to the role of public relations management within the context of a real-world campaign;
+- Apply theoretical knowledge¿to the role of public relations management within the context of an authentic client campaign.

-4. Work effectively as part of a group;
+- Work effectively as part of a campaign analysis and development team.

-5. Demonstrate effective oral and written presentation skills.
+- Demonstrate effective oral and written skills through professional presentations.

 Assumed knowledge is the minimum level of knowledge of a subject area that students are assumed to have acquired through previous study.
 It is the responsibility of students to ensure they meet the assumed knowledge expectations of the subject.
 Students who do not possess this prior knowledge are strongly recommended against enrolling and do so at their own risk.
 No concessions will be made for students’ lack of prior knowledge.

 Standard Offering Enrolment opens: 13/11/2022 Semester start: 16/01/2023 Subject start: 16/01/2023 Cancellation 1: 30/01/2023 Cancellation 2: 06/02/2023 Last enrolment: 29/01/2023 Withdraw - Financial: 11/02/2023 Withdraw - Academic: 04/03/2023 Teaching census: 10/02/2023